Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 #### Step 1 - Define Logical Partitions
 - Logical partitions are defined usually as logical periods of time, time series data such as day, week, month, etc based on a business event represented in the data.
 - The volume of data being processed along with the typical periods impacted by the delta feed from the source system will drive the logical partition approach.
-- In our lab we will use order date as our logical partition in the line item table.
+- In our quickstart we will use order date as our logical partition in the line item table.
 This defines how to identify new or changed data.

 #### Step 2 - Identify Impacted Partitions
 - Next step is to identify the impacted logical partitions that are represented in the delta feed from the sources system.